IvailoIvanov1999/beautyhour/README.md

 # Beauty hour
-А site where beauty salons can offer their services
+А site where beauty you can find products for beauty and salons